 Where will this take me?

-After completing this major, you might pursue a career path in health and research roles within government or academia.
-Or you may find a career in industry across areas such as software systems, pharmaceuticals and biotechnology.
-Other areas in which computational biologists work include agrotech, biofuels, consumer genomics, and environmental management.
+After completing this major, you could pursue a career in health and research roles within government or academia.
+Or you could find a career in industry in areas such as software systems, pharmaceuticals, data science and biotechnology.
+Other areas in which computational biologists work include agritech and consumer genomics.

 - Medical research institutes such as WEHI, the Garvan Institute of Medical Research and the Baker Heart and Diabetes Institute

 - Government departments of defence, health, innovation, agriculture, environment and economic development

 - Hospitals such as the Royal Melbourne Hospital and the Peter MacCallum Cancer Centre

 - Biotech and pharmaceutical companies such as CSL and GSK